spacetelescope/jwst/docs/jwst/faq.rst

 When running the pipeline in Python, what is the difference between the 'pipe.run' and 'pipe.call' methods?
 -----------------------------------------------------------------------------------------------------------

-When you create a pipeline or step instance in Python, you will notice that there seemingly multiple methods available to call the pipeline.
+When you create a pipeline or step instance in Python, you will notice that there are seemingly multiple methods available to call the pipeline.
 For example,

 ::